 For more details about Eva’s latest book, After Auschwitz, please click here.

-Gillian was a co-founder of the Trust in 1990.
+Gillian was a co-founder of the Trust in 1990 and its Executive Director for 26 years.
 She was our principal spokesperson, managing all communications and leading the Trust’s continued development.
 Gillian has overseen the staging of nearly 200 public exhibitions, and created and planned many national campaigns and projects, including national Anne Frank Day and the Anne Frank Tree planting programme.